 The most common treatment for bloat is surgery.
 The surgery will involve removing the stomach and spleen.
 If the dog has already gone into shock, the vet will need to resuscitate it.

 If the dog has a twisted stomach, the veterinarian may need to perform a gastropexy procedure.
 This prevents the stomach from twisting again.

 This procedure involves attaching the stomach to the inside of the abdominal wall.
 If the dog has a perforated stomach, it will also need antibiotics to treat the infection.

 Some dogs may also need intravenous fluids.
 This helps them recover from bloat.
 Sometimes, dog owners may be advised to feed their dogs smaller meals.

 Bloat is a life-threatening condition for dogs and should be treated as such.
 Undoubtedly, a dog with bloat is not likely to poop.
 Many factors can cause your dog to bloat.

 The most common ones are gastrointestinal gas accumulation and swelling of the stomach.
-If you realise your dog has a bloated stomach, reach out to a vet immediately.
+If your dog has a bloated stomach, immediately reach out to a vet.